A mildly spicy peanut sauce based on the ingredients of a favorite store brand, but without any junk and easily made at home!

 But this Microplane grater (which I love, love, love) has changed my ginger ways.
 It’s simple to just keep a knob in the freezer, cut off a chunk when needed, peel it and grate it frozen.
 I’ve found the key to easy grating is to do it while the knob is still mostly frozen, it doesn’t grate as nicely if it’s thawed.

-Measure all the ingredients in a blender (you don’t actually need a blender, it just makes it really quick and smooth – if you don’t have a blender, you can use a food processor or a whisk) adding the Sriracha sauce at the end to taste for spiciness.
-I like to use about a couple teaspoons, but to be honest, I usually just squirt some in the blender.
+Measure all the ingredients in a blender.
+You don’t actually need a blender, it just makes it really quick and smooth – if you don’t have a blender, you can use a food processor or a whisk.